 Once you know more about what your day/weekend will consist of, you can make a plan.

-One key thing to plan in advance is the menu.
+One key thing is to plan the menu in advance.
 If you are not dining at home, but at a friend’s or relative’s home, it will be important to ask what is being served, then…

 Ask if you can bring a side dish (one that is suitable for you, but enough for everyone to share).